Evolution of Cosmological Total Energy Density and Transient Periods in Cosmology

-where the righthand side gives the slope of $\ln{\rho}~vs \ln(1+z)$ graph.
+The right hand side of equation (\ref{slope1}) gives the slope of $\ln{\rho}~vs \ln(1+z)$ graph.
 It should be obvious that this term will be negative given that the redshift decreases as cosmic time increases.
-This equation can also be given in the form What follows is the analysis of $\omega_{eff}$ in the different epochs, how it affects the righthand side of equation (\ref{slope1}).
-We pay particular to the transition between epochs where
+What follows is the analysis of $\omega_{eff}$ in the different epochs, and how it affects the right-hand side of the equation (\ref{slope1}).
+We pay attention to the transition between epochs where

-where $F(z)$ is the antiderivative.
-As will be discussed below, there are several epochs and the transition time period between any two will constitute the domain for the antiderivative.
-The integration of the righthand side of equation (\ref{slope3}) can be done using Bulirsch-Stoer method or adaptive stepsize Runge-Kutta \cite{Num} to achieve equation (\ref{slope4}).
-This requires a detailed knowldege of how the various fractions evolve during the transition.
-In the abscence of this information, we can still use various ansatz to construct the information during the transition.
-Let us look at the different epochs and transitions.
-We do this in order, beginning with the radiation dominated epoch.
-We have left the case of inflation epoch and the transition between inflation and radiation epoch for future study.
+where $F(z)$ is the anti-derivative.
+To be discussed below, are several epochs and the transition periods between any two will constitute the domain for the anti-derivative.
+To solve this equation detailed knowledge of the evolutionary behaviour of the various fractions during the transition phase is required.
+In the absence of such information, the integral on the right-hand side of the equation (\ref{slope3}) can still be estimated using extrapolation schemes such as the Bulirsch-Stoer method or adaptive step-size Runge-Kutta \cite{Num} to achieve equation (\ref{slope4}).
+In this case, we use a variety of functions to construct the information during the transition.
+The result is presented in figure (\ref{fig:fig2}).